lequeso/awesomeincu-2015/_posts/2015-01-20-georgetown-college-minecraft-computer.md

 ![Computer ALU built in Minecraft](/img/blog/alu-minecraft-computer.png)

-Our Minecraft world is available at [http://gchpcc.georgetowncollege.edu/~dthorne0/GeorgetownCollegeMinecraftALU2014.zip](http://gchpcc.georgetowncollege.edu/~dthorne0/GeorgetownCollegeMinecraftALU2014.zip)  for anyone who is interested in exploring our construction.
+Our Minecraft world is available [here](http://gchpcc.georgetowncollege.edu/~dthorne0/GeorgetownCollegeMinecraftALU2014.zip)  for anyone who is interested in exploring our construction.
 (Unzip it in your Minecraft saves folder.
 It's a big structure.
 Increase render distance for best viewing.)